InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/Getting-Started.md

 4. Finally, system boot immediately after plugging in the power supply.
 ![connect-04](fig/connect-04.png)
 # Booting your X261
 For some detail, please refer to [Xilinx Website](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started/booting-your-starter-kit.html).
-If you follow the above steps and are preparing to boot from an SD card, please switch boot option to SD card( [Refer the "Chboot" topic in utilities-intro](../2.Software/utilities-intro.md))
+If you follow the above steps and are preparing to boot from an SD card, please switch boot option to SD card( [Refer the "Chboot" topic in utilities-intro](../2.Software/utilities-intro.md)).

+Your username would be `petalinux`.And you can set a new password at first time.

+> Note: Chboot is supported starting from our BSP version 1.2.3.

 # Next Steps
 After booting into the system successfully, you can refer to [this](../1.Hardware/hardware.md) for more detail.
 Or you can run some of the examples we provide on the X261: